Casqade/BF1942_patcher/README.md

 - `CustomWindowTitle`: Sets custom game window title, in case you want to embed some information about the patches
 - `MaxBotCount`: Increases maximum bot count
 - `InternetGamesSupport`:  Enables internet games support for **debug executable**, allowing manual IP:port connection when server browser fails to find a LAN game.
 Note that `BF1942_r.exe` is incompatible with regular executables/servers, so this patch simply allows to connect by IP without having to launch the game with cmd arguments like `+joinServer` and `+isInternet`
-- `RemoveSleeps`: *EXPERIMENTAL*, may fail to work!
-Removes 1-2 second sleeps after spawning new game process.
-May reduce delays when changing map or disconnecting from server
 - `MakePortable`: Makes the game portable.
 Virtually every patched `BF1942.exe` on the Internet has this applied (Team SiMPLE, Henk and others)